syncfusion/ej2-react-docs/src/documenteditor/document-editor/dialog.md

 # Dialog

-Document editor provides dialog support to major operations such as insert or edit hyperlink, formatting text, paragraph, style, list and table properties.
+Document Editor provides dialog support to major operations such as insert or edit hyperlink, formatting text, paragraph, style, list and table properties.

 ## Font Dialog

 Font dialog allows you to modify all text properties for selected contents at once such as bold, italic, underline, font size, font color, strikethrough, subscript and superscript.

->DocumentEditor features are segregated into individual feature-wise modules.
+>Document Editor features are segregated into individual feature-wise modules.
 To use font Dialog, inject ‘FontDialog’ module using the ‘DocumentEditor.Inject(Selection, SfdtExport, Editor, FontDialog)’.
 >To enable font dialog for a document editor instance, set ‘enableFontDialog’ to true.

 Refer to the following example.